nareshnavinash/newman-run/README.md

 ```

 ## Jenkins Integration with Docker images
 Get any of the linux with cypress docker image as the slaves in jenkins and use the same for executing the UI automation with this framework (Sample docker image - `https://hub.docker.com/r/postman/newman/`).
-From the jenkins bash Execute the following to get the testcases to run,
+From the jenkins bash Execute the following to get the testcases to run (Provided newman-run is added to the package.json dependencies),
 ```
 #!/bin/bash -l
 npm list
 ls
 cd <path_to_the_project>
 npm install
-npm run test -- <feed_file> <or custom run option>
+newman-run -f <./feed/<feed_file.json>
 ```

 In Jenkins pipeline, try to add the following snippet to execute the tests,